-WOLF: Wireless rObust Link for urban Force operation.
+WOLF: Wireless rObust Link for urban Force operation (executive summary)

 EDA JIP-ICET project from early 2009 to early 2011.
 The project was run by a consortium of 13 partners from 8 countries, that bring together major key European players in the domain of soldier radios, networking and software define radio technology.
 The WOLF project aimed to improve the “Wireless & robust communication” and “Information processing & situation awareness” capabilities, in order to increase survivability of force protection in urban operations.

 The WOLF project presented a clear roadmap and objectives for a new system gap-filling the lacks of existing networks or products.
 One major goal of the WOLF project was to propose and evaluate solutions, which allow addressing the technical challenges for tactical communications in urban operations.
 Based on a detailed operational requirement analysis and a proposal for system decomposition, high level specifications have been proposed for the networking, the radio access layers and the situation awareness service.).